redvers/pony-gtk3/docs/src/gtk3/GtkEntry.md

 */

 fun set_visibility(visible_pony: Bool): None =>
+"""
+Sets whether the contents of the entry are visible or not.
+When visibility is set to %FALSE, characters are displayed as the invisible char, and will also appear that way when the text in the entry widget is copied elsewhere.

+By default, GTK+ picks the best invisible character available in the current font, but it can be changed with gtk_entry_set_invisible_char().

+Note that you probably want to set #GtkEntry:input-purpose to %GTK_INPUT_PURPOSE_PASSWORD or %GTK_INPUT_PURPOSE_PIN to inform input methods about the purpose of this entry, in addition to setting visibility to %FALSE.
+"""
   @gtk_entry_set_visibility[None](widget, visible_pony)

 fun set_width_chars(n_chars_pony: I32): None =>
+"""
+Changes the size request of the entry to be about the right size for @n_chars characters.
+Note that it changes the size request, the size can still be affected by how you pack the widget into containers.
+If @n_chars is -1, the size reverts to the default entry size.
+"""
   @gtk_entry_set_width_chars[None](widget, n_chars_pony)

 fun text_index_to_layout_index(text_index_pony: I32): I32 =>
+"""
+Converts from a position in the entry contents (returned by gtk_entry_get_text()) to a position in the entry’s #PangoLayout (returned by gtk_entry_get_layout(), with text retrieved via pango_layout_get_text()).
+"""
   @gtk_entry_text_index_to_layout_index[I32](widget, text_index_pony)

 fun unset_invisible_char(): None =>
+"""
+Unsets the invisible char previously set with gtk_entry_set_invisible_char().
+So that the default invisible char is used again.
+"""
   @gtk_entry_unset_invisible_char[None](widget)